Draughtsmen/Composite/conf/conf-guide.md

 Each element in "templates" must contain two key-value pairs, **"name"** and **"format"**.
 Similar to before, "name" is the string name of the template, and "format" is a string that specifies how to display the template.

+### "modifiers"

+If a language supports modifiers, the file may contain a key-value pair named "modifiers", along with a string array of the modifier names.

 ### Other

 Language files also support rules which determine how a specific syntax should be formatted.